Wolfy18/brandguard-qr/README.md

 Password: manager

 Try it today and see the difference it can make for your business!
 Feel free to create your own tokens!

+## Shortcodes

+[ bak_asset_tracking ]

+Use the Asset Tracking shortcode anywhere in your website to include a public form that verifies an asset fingerprint with an existing product in your store.

 ## Development